1986 FBI Miami shootout: Suspects

-Platt enlisted in the Army 27 June 1972 as an infantryman.
-While in basic training, Platt applied for Army Airborne Ranger Training and subsequently entered Air Assault School at Fort Campbell, Kentucky.
-On completion of air assault school, Platt was assigned to the Military Police Unit.
-It was in this unit that he met and served with Matix.
-This is also where he met his first wife, Regina Lylen.
-He was honorably discharged in 1979.

 Both men's former wives had died under violent circumstances.
-Matix's wife, Patricia Mary (née Buchanich) Matix, and a female co-worker, Joyce McFadden, both cancer researchers, were found stabbed to death on December 30, 1983, at Riverside Methodist Hospital in Columbus, Ohio, where both women worked.
-Both were found murdered in the hospital laboratory.
-They had been bound and gagged with their throats slashed.
-Matix reportedly told investigators he suspected Platt had carried on an affair with his wife.
+Matix's wife, Patricia Mary (née Buchanich) Matix, and a female co-worker, Joyce McFadden, both cancer researchers, were stabbed to death on December 30, 1983, at Riverside Methodist Hospital in Columbus, Ohio.
+Their bodies were found in the hospital laboratory, having been bound and gagged before the killer/s stabbed them multiple times in the chest and neck.
 Matix was a suspect in the murders but was never charged.

-After his wife's death, Matix moved to Florida at Platt's urging, and the two founded Yankee Clipper Tree Trimming Service, a landscaping and tree removal business.
+He subsequently collected a $350,000 life insurance policy and later filed a $3 million wrongful death lawsuit against the Riverside Methodist Hospital.

+After his wife's death, Matix and his infant daughter Melissa moved to Florida at Platt's urging.
+Matix briefly worked at Blade Cutters, but he and Platt eventually left to start their own landscaping business called Yankee Clipper Tree Trimming Service.
+According to the pastor of the Riverside Baptist Church where Matix regularly attended services, Matix had attempted to date a number of women in the congregation, stating that he used the church "the same way some people would use a singles bar."
 In May 1985, Matix married Christy Lou Horne, who moved out of the house two months later when Matix became enraged after learning she was pregnant.
-She would give birth to their son after Matix's death.
+Horne would give birth to their son after Matix's death.

-On December 21, 1984, Platt's wife, Regina, whom he had married nine years earlier in 1975, was found dead from a single shotgun blast to the mouth.
+On December 21, 1984, Platt's wife, Regina, was found dead from a single shotgun blast to the mouth.
 Her death was ruled a suicide.
-He married his second wife, Brenda Horne, in January 1985.
+Platt reportedly told investigators that he suspected Matix had carried on an affair with his wife.
+Just several weeks later, Platt married his second wife, Brenda Horne.
+The family subsequently moved to a luxury housing development, not far from where the later shootout would take place.